Rishavkapil/DevOps_Notes/Docker/Volumes and Network.md

 		 docker volume create volume_database

-BY running the above command we have created a logical space i.e volume in our docker engine.
+By running the above command we have created a logical space i.e volume in our docker engine.

 **Docker engine :**  Docker engine is a core component of docker platform , it provides runtime environment for containers , allowing users to build , run and manage containerized applications.

 next step is

 		sudo docker run -v volume_database:/data/db -p 27017:27017 mongo

 this means run the mongo with volume mapped to /data/db